People

 Ann T. Tate, Ph.D.

-I am an Assistant Professor in the Vanderbilt University Department of Biological Sciences (Jan.
+I am an Associate Professor and the Director of Graduate Studies in the Department of Biological Sciences at Vanderbilt University (Jan.
 2017 – present).
 My research focuses on understanding reciprocal ecological and evolutionary feedbacks between hosts and parasites, using a combination of theoretical and empirical approaches to zoom back and forth between the molecular details and the population level processes.

 Before moving to Vanderbilt I was a USDA NIFA postdoctoral fellow in the Department of Biology and Biochemistry at the University of Houston, mentored by Tim Cooper.
 I completed my Ph.D. in Ecology and Evolutionary Biology at Princeton University (advised by Andrea L. Graham), and received my B.S. from Rice University.